If you’re worried about a traffic decrease after switching to HTTPS, here’s my experience!

 Unless you use this or another paid plugin, you WILL lose social share counts when you switch to HTTPS.
 This is because Social Warfare sees them as TWO different URLs (which they are), so you need the Pro version to use share recovery.

 So there you have it!
 Switching my site to HTTPS did NOT negatively affect anything.
 So have no fear!
 Make the switch.
 You’ve got 1 week left!

 Click here to read how I switched to HTTPS in just 5 minutes!

 Recommended Resources for Switching to HTTPS:

 - Grayson of iMark Interactive – He will do it for you!

 - Social Warfare Pro plugin – This is the plugin that makes sure you don’t lose all your social share counts.

 - SiteGround – My favorite web host—it comes with a FREE SSL certificate so you can switch to HTTPS.
-Plus, you can get 60% off your first year of hosting!
+Plus, you can get up to 60% off your first year of hosting!

 Have any questions about the switch to HTTPS?
 Comment below!

 Excellent information.
 I like the pictures with the highlighting.
 Very good instructions.